 Monetary assets and liabilities denominated in foreign currencies are translated into sterling at the rates of exchange ruling at the balance sheet date.
 Transactions in foreign currencies are recorded at the rate ruling at the date of the transaction.
-All differences are taken to the Statement of comprehensive income.
+All differences are taken to the income statement.